 As mentioned before, people experience their life as a history in which events follow each other in the course of time.
 Every development is the result of an earlier development and the cause of a new development.
 In essence, there is an uninterrupted succession of causes and effects.

 Time and history play such a dominant part in both the lives of people and the carrying out of God’s plans.
-He has created the earth in such a way that it would be possible for man to measure time very accurately.
+He has created the earth in such a way that it would be possible for a man to measure time very accurately.
 He saw to it that the earth would rotate around her axis and by doing this, He created the natural day.
-He also made it a point that the moon would turn around the earth, thus, He created the month.
+He also made it a point that the moon would turn around the earth.
+Thus, He created the month.
 Likewise, He created the time-unit year by letting the earth turn around the sun.

 After the fall of Adam and Eve, God knew that all their descendants would be sinful and consequently unfit to inhabit the paradise that He had in mind when creating the earth.
 He at once thought of a plan that would still enable Him to achieve the ends He had in mind.
 But He also knew that He would need thousands of years for the execution of this plan.
-In this span of time, He would allow mankind to experiment with ways of life which were not in accordance with His will.
+In this span of time, He would allow mankind to experiment with ways of life which were not by His will.
 He would achieve the execution of His plan according to a fixed time-table: step by step and in a fixed order.

 God’s plan of salvation develops through mankind’s history.
 It consists of events and developments that follow each other in the course of time.
-Moreover, the Bible tells us very accurately how in the past one event led to another and one development caused another development.
+Moreover, the Bible tells us very accurately how in the past one event led to another, and one development caused another development.

 Bible readers are sure to read the books as stories and to experience the Bible as a history book.
 It is a history book that tells people what God did with people and for people in the past and what He intends to do in the future.